shopware5/devdocs/source/developers-guide/backend-components/associations/index.md

 }
 ```

-The `@ORM\OneToOne` of the `$attribute` property defines that every attribute can only be associated with the product once and inverse.
-Additionally, the attributes `targetEntity`, `mappedBy` and `cascade` have been set too.
+The `@ORM\OneToOne` tag of the `$attribute` property defines that every attribute can only be associated with the product once and vice-versa.
+Additionally, the attributes `targetEntity`, `mappedBy` and `cascade` have to be set too.

 * **targetEntity**
 The doctrine model of the association.

 * **mappedBy**
-Defines that the assocication is a bi directional assocication and is nothing more than an information that the models known each other.
-The previous assocications with categories or tax rates were uni directional association whereas the product knows the categories and tax rate but not inverse.
+Defines that the association is a bi directional association and is nothing more than an information that the models known each other.
+The previous associations with categories or tax rates were uni directional association whereas the product knows the categories and tax rate but not inverse.

 * **cascade**
 Defines which actions should be executed in case the model gets saved or deleted.
-If you set `cascade={"persist", "remove"}`, these action will also be forwarded to the assocication.
+If you set `cascade={"persist", "remove"}`, these action will also be forwarded to the association.
 That means, if you delete the product, the attribute will also be deleted.

 #### One more thing
 Lastly, there is a helper function `$this->setOneToOne()` which can be used in the setter of the `$attribute` property.
 This helper function part of the Shopware helper functions of an model.
 It allows you to provide the object to map or an array with the data of the related model which will then be mapped to the related model and finally associated with the model.
 The following parameters are required: